umbraco/UmbracoDocs/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Related-Links.md

 #Related Links

-`Returns: Xml`
+`Returns: JArray`

-This datatype allows an editor to easily add an array of links.
+Related Links allows an editor to easily add an array of links.
 These can either be internal Umbraco pages or external URLs.

 ##Data Type Definition Example